Mal Meets the Cargo

 “I get ten thousand a day.
 Not one of them is genuine.
 You gave me a genuine compliment, Captain.
 It’s probably the first of my entire life.
 A real gift.”

 He stood and put the cup down on its saucer.
 “Would you mind, Captain, accompanying me to the books?”

 He stood and walked to the books.
 He didn’t follow the prime minister’s son; Chen waited so that they could walk shoulder-to-shoulder.
 Another message.

 Once there, and as he once again gazed over the tomes, Chen said, “I have spent my life reading about great men and women.
 Great heroes.
 Fighters.
 Warriors.”
 He went silent for a moment.
 “Of great men, I can say this: my father isn’t one of them.”

 What could Mal say about that?
 Stunned, he kept his mouth closed.

 “And yet the media commonly—and freely—portray him that way, well beyond what is expected of our propaganda arm.
-There are no fewer than six thousand books declaring him as much; no fewer than fourteen thousand statues of him system-wide, including eighteen over two hundred feet tall, and one a thousand feet; no fewer than eight dreadnought-class battlecruisers named after either him or something about him; no fewer than seven hundred eighty million Alliance citizens who have named one of their children after him; no fewer than fourteen thousand separate scientific discoveries named after him or something about him; and no fewer than half a million different products with his name or likeness on them.
+There are no fewer than six thousand books declaring him as much; no fewer than fourteen thousand statues of him system-wide, including eighteen over two hundred feet tall, and one a thousand feet; no fewer than eight dreadnought-class battlecruisers named after either him or something about him; no fewer than seven hundred eighty million Alliance citizens who have named one of their children after him; no fewer than twenty-two thousand separate scientific discoveries named after him or something about him; and no fewer than half a million different products with his name or likeness on them.
 What are your thoughts, Captain?”